scripsi/scripsi.uk/docs/cook/bread/basic-bread/index.md

 You don't need a lot of special equipment to make bread, but a few things help:

-* Plastic dough scraper - A simple D-shaped thin plastic one is the best - the fancy metal ones are less versatile.
+* Dough scraper - A simple D-shaped thin plastic one is the best - the fancy metal ones are less versatile.
 * Mixer - A stand mixer is helpful if you're going to make a lot of bread, but not essential.

 ### Weighing ingredients